NotARoomba/Linea/JOURNAL.md

 I started work on making the PCB and after watching a fe tutorials on analog signals and pcb design (thanks Phil's Lab) i felt confident in starting to design the PCB.

-I started by grouping all the components together based on th schematic and also taking refrence from the other designs in Patchouli (dont have many pictures as I was locked in).
+I started by grouping all the components together based on the schematic and also taking refrence from the other designs in Patchouli (dont have many pictures as I was locked in).
 I then started wiringagain taking inspiration from the schmatics using wider traces for power and ground and thn smaller traces for the data lines and analog crcuits.
 I also split the schematic into 2 ground planes.
 One for analog ground and another for the digital ground.

 ![alt text](images/analog_ground.jpg)
 (was already done placing the components)